danbev/migrate/README.md

     Caused by: java.lang.ClassNotFoundException: org.apache.log4j.Logger from [Module "deployment.migrate.ear.ejb.jar:main" from Service Module Loader]
 What this indicates is that with AS7 and its modularity we need to explicitely state that our application uses log4j.
-This can be accomplished by setting a manifest header.
+Since logj4 is a module that is shipped with AS7 we can be accomplished by setting a manifest header.
 Open _ejb/build.gradle_ and uncomment:

 	attributes 'Dependencies': 'org.apache.log4j'
 Now, rebuild the ear and redploy it.
 It should now deploy successfully.